Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 ---

-Physically tired doesn't automatically mean relaxed.
-Very active dogs, especially, need mental stimulation.
+Physically tired does not automatically mean relaxed.
+Especially very active dogs need mental tasks.

 Trick training: